Understand: Raffles vs. Sweepstakes

 Learn what makes Raffles different from Sweepstakes to determine which one best fits your fundraising needs.

-What are the legal requirements for charity Raffles?
+What are the requirements for charity Raffles?

 What do US organizations need to know about running Raffles?